ansys/pyconverter-xml2py/doc/source/getting_started/index.rst

 The conversion is based on a pre-defined XML directory format and it is recommended to comply with it.
-The expected format is as follow:
+The expected format is as follows:

 .. include:: ./images/diags/diag_directory.rst